tokenized/pkg/bsvalias/NegotiationTransaction.md

 ### Simple Unsolicited Tokenized Payment

-Sender wants to send some Tokenized tokens to a paymail recipient.
+Sender wants to send some Tokenized tokens to a recipient.

-1. The sender posts a negotiation transaction to recipient paymail that includes a unique ID, the sender's paymail handle, and a transaction containing a Tokenized (T1) Transfer action with senders and possibly change receivers.
+1. The sender posts a negotiation transaction to recipient handle that includes a thread ID, the sender's handle, and a transaction containing a Tokenized (T1) Transfer action with senders and possibly change receivers.
 The sum of the quantity of the senders minus the sum of the quantity of the receivers is the quantity that is to be paid to the recipient.
 The transaction must contain at a minimum the outputs being spent by the inputs of the transaction and possibly full ancestor transactions for the inputs.
+2. The recipient service verifies all protocols in the transaction and the token are supported and responds with HTTP 202 Accepted.
-2. The recipient paymail service verifies the token is supported and adds transfer receivers and responds to the HTTP request with 200 (OK) and the updated negotiation transaction containing the same unique ID and the recipient's paymail handle.
+3. The recipient client sees the request and approves it by adding transfer receivers and responds to the request via the reply_handle or reply_peer_channels with the updated negotiation transaction containing the same thread ID and the recipient's handle for any further negotiations.
-3. The sender verifies that the negotiation transaction has all necessary receivers (Tokenized Transfers must have matching sender and receiver quantity sums) and updates the contract and tx fees, adds any inputs for transaction funding, signs all inputs, and posts the completed negotiation transaction back to recipient's paymail with the same unique ID and the sender's paymail handle.
+3. The sender sees the response, verifies that the negotiation transaction has all necessary receivers (Tokenized Transfers must have matching sender and receiver quantity sums), and updates the contract and tx fees, adds any inputs for transaction funding, signs all inputs, and posts the completed negotiation transaction back to recipient's handle with the same thread ID and the same reply_handle or reply_peer_channels values.
-4. The recipient paymail service verifies the transfer tx is not malformed and broadcasts to the miners.
-If the broadcast fails the recipient paymail service responds to the HTTP request with a 400 (Bad Request) and a text body containing a description of the issue as received from the miners.
-If the broadcast succeeds then the recipient paymail service responds to the HTTP request with a 200 (OK).
+4. The recipient service verifies the transfer tx is not malformed and meets their requirements for fees and anything else and broadcasts to the miners.
+If the broadcast fails the recipient service responds to the HTTP request with a 400 (Bad Request) and a text body containing a description of the issue as received from the miners.
+If the broadcast succeeds then the recipient service responds to the HTTP request with a 200 (OK).
-5. The recipient later receives the transaction containing the Tokenized (T2) Settlement action from the smart contract agent and posts it in a negotiation transaction to the sender's paymail handle.
+5. The recipient later receives the transaction containing the Tokenized (T2) Settlement action from the smart contract agent and posts it in a negotiation transaction to the sender's reply_handle or reply_peer_channels.
-6. The recipient later receives merkle proofs for the transactions containing the Tokenized (T1) Transfer and Tokenized (T2) Settlement actions and posts to sender's paymail merkle proofs endpoint.
+6. The recipient later receives merkle proofs for the transactions containing the Tokenized (T1) Transfer and Tokenized (T2) Settlement actions and posts to sender's merkle proofs endpoint for the reply_handle or reply_peer_channels.